cytopia/terraform-aws-iam/examples/group_user--groups/README.md

-# Custom policies
+# Groups

-This example creates two policies on AWS.
-One simple JSON file and one with variable interpolations.
+This example creates policies and various different groups.

 ## Usage